Pennine Way Complete (15 Days & 14 Nights)15 Days & 14 Nights 4.6 Read 57 reviews

 Walk well worn trails, stone tracks and an old roman road, accommpanied by the now traditional scenery of sprawling moorland and fields.
 You'll pass through a nature reserve at Ling Gill and rise and fall among the fells.

-From Hawes to Thwaite you must overcome the longest continual ascent on the Way, Great Shunner Fell, before arriving in the picture-postcard scenery of Swaledale and the small town of Thwaite.
+From Hawes to Thwaite you must overcome the longest continual ascent on the Way, Great Shunner Fell, before arriving in the picture-postcard scenery of Swaledale and the small village of Keld.

 Butt House pride themselves on warmly welcoming walkers after a long day's trekking.
 They provide drying and laundry facilities, packed lunches, home cooked food, along with a fully licensed bar.
 All rooms have TVs, hairdryers, tea & coffee making facilities and fabulous views of the area.
 On the ground floor there is a drying area for boots and coats, a lounge with open fire, dining room, and bar/reception area, where, in the height of the season, you can enjoy a pint of Black Sheep Ale, available on tap.